PieLabs/pie-docs/developing/packaging.md

 #### README.md

-This markdown file should descrive and document how to use the PIE.
+This markdown file should describe and document how to use the PIE.

 #### schema.json